 Why do people take niacin?

-As a cholesterol treatment, niacin has strong evidence.
-Several studies have shown that it can boost levels of good HDL cholesterol and lower triglycerides as well or better than some prescription drugs.
+As a cholesterol treatment, there are good studies showing that niacin can boost levels of good HDL cholesterol and lower triglycerides.
 Niacin also modestly lowers bad LDL cholesterol.
 It's often prescribed in combination with statins for cholesterol control, such as Crestor, Lescol, or Lipitor.

 However, niacin is only effective as a cholesterol treatment at fairly high doses.
 These doses could pose risks, such as liver damage, gastrointestinal problems, or glucose intolerance.
 So don't treat yourself with over-the-counter niacin supplements.
 Instead, get advice from your health care provider, who can prescribe FDA-approved doses of niacin instead.